 So, back to the computer I went looking up parrot sanctuaries and one that caught my attention was the Florida Exotic Bird Sanctuary.
 One reason I focused on this organization was that it was close to where I lived, so the idea of visiting Perikeen while he was there was feasible, but the most important reason they drew my attention was the obvious love and caring they exude for the birds in their care which is evident in the pictures, videos and the words of their Mission Statement.

-“Anxious” and “emotional” didn’t begin to describe my feelings when I arrived at FEBS that afternoon.
+“Anxious” and “emotional” didn’t begin to describe my feelings when I arrived at FEBS one afternoon.
 When I opened my door and stepped out of the car, I was greeted with the screeching, calling and talking of what sounded like hundreds of birds of all descriptions – it was truly amazing that this parrot ‘oasis’ exists here amongst other homes in rural Pasco County.
-And the neighbors complain to us about Perikeen’s screaming!
+And my neighbors complain to me about Perikeen’s screaming!
 Ha!

 It was early spring and the temperatures were still cool – Pat had a lot of parrots in cages in the big double garage of her house.
 As I walked through the aisles of birds in the garage I noticed a few things:

 • First, clean – all the cages were kept clean, there weren’t bird droppings or bad smells coming from the garage, despite the number of birds in there at the time.

 • Second, food and water – every bird had ample food and clean water in their cage – it was obvious that they weren’t skimpy with the rations and kept the water cleaned daily.